How to improve your chances of a speaker slot at Cannes Lions

-We’ve successfully placed a number of clients on the Cannes stage and with that in mind, we wanted to share some pearls of wisdom we’ve learnt from our experience with the Cannes Lion Innovation team.
+We’ve successfully placed a number of clients on the Cannes Lions stage and with that in mind, we wanted to share some pearls of wisdom we’ve learnt from our experience with the Cannes Lions Innovation team.

 Creative, creative, creative